 14. This photograph shows Anna Tempo seated and in the regalia of a Chief Templar of the Good Templars organisation.
-Her companion, name unknown, is perched on the arm of Anna’s chair and is wearing the regalia of the rank below, that of a Vice Templar.
+Her companion, name unknown, is sat on the arm of Anna’s chair and is wearing the regalia of the rank below, that of a Vice Templar.
 The Templars were over a long period a force to be reckoned with among the black and particularly the coloured populations of the Cape, although whether such high rank was held by many is not known but perhaps not very likely.
 Temperance was for many a reasoned response to the use of alcohol dependency to expropriate land and its resources from black populations; and while Christian in origin and motivation, in the Cape it had a highly political aspect to it.

 15. The two women are sat close together, the white woman’s arm is loosely draped around Anna’s shoulders, both stare confidently out at us beholding them.
 A knowledgeable viewer of the photograph – by implication, for whom it was intended – would have been well aware who held the superior rank, if the gleam in her eye had not already given it away.
 In its own terms, the two women’s pose mimics and undercuts that of a paterfamilias with attendant wife, to interesting effect.

 16. Momentous?
 On one level the photograph is completely commonplace, utterly routine.
 Two members of an organisation are having a formal photograph taken, that’s all.
 But it’s not all.
 This is South Africa and we now look at the photograph through the multiple lenses of its past, minute by minute and event by event all the way from the 1890s to now, with these moments telescoped together under the metronomic force of the word ‘racism’.
 But while ‘rags to riches’ stories such as Anna’s were not uncommon at the time, when an emergent and rapidly growing black bourgeoisie was in the making, they are not commonly known about now.
-And one of those Hemming children, Effie, later married a man of visibly mixed-race heritage.
+And one of those Hemming children, Effie, later married a man of visibly mixed-race heritage, Arthur Brown.
 Such stories should be better known, for Anna and all those like her were proud, resourceful and redoubtable people whose lives in all their rich complexities deserve to be remembered.
 As too that of the unknown woman with her.

 17. And so, what of whiteness?
 What kind of whiteness is it that the person who now looks at these two photographs sees?